avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 ## Motivation

-Blockchains are computation-limited environments.
+Blockchains are resource-constrained environments.
 Users are charged for the execution and inclusion of their transactions based on the blockchain's transaction fee mechanism.
-The mechanism should fluctuate based on supply and demand dynamics to serve as a deterrent against spam and denial-of-service attacks.
+The mechanism should fluctuate based on supply of and demand for said resources to serve as a deterrent against spam and denial-of-service attacks.

 With a fixed fee mechanism, users are provided with simplicity and predictability but network congestion and resource constraints are not taken into account.
 There is no incentive for users to withhold transactions since the cost is fixed regardless of the demand.
 The fee does not adjust the execution and inclusion fee of transactions to a market clearing price.